Program

 4. Guarantee the course by signing a contract and making the payment of 50% of the total amount within the next 7 days after receiving the approval letter.

-Individual Online sessions in form of a personal masterclass with our most experienced teachers.
-During these special classes, the students will be observed, and their current level will be estimated.
+- Individual Online Audition in form of a personal masterclass with our most experienced teachers.
+During these special classes, students will be observed, and their current level will be estimated.

-Instructions for booking an online audition will be offered to each student after registration.
+Instructions for booking an online audition will be offered to each student upon registration.

 Please, send a video including: